mozilla/node-firefox-find-ports/README.md

 * `firefox`: look for Firefox Desktop instances
 * `firefoxOSSimulator`: look for Firefox OS Simulators
+* `firefoxOSDevice`: look for local ports forwarded to connected devices
+* `ignoreMultiplePortsPerDevice`: if there are multiple local ports forwarded to the same remote debugging port on a device, report only the first that is found (default: `true`)
 * `detailed`: query each found runtime for more information, such as the version, build time, processor, etc. The additional data will be added to the entry under a new `device` field.

 If no `options` are provided, or if `options` is an empty `Object` (`{}`), then `findPorts` will look for any runtimes, of any type.